 Application Supplement Form

-The Accelerated BSN Application Supplement Form provides instructions on submitting the personal statement required of all applicants.
-It also includes additional questions required by the program that are not part of the general application form.
+The Accelerated BSN Application Supplement Form provides instructions on submitting the personal statement required of all applicants, and includes additional questions required by the program that are not part of the general application form.

-Once all application credentials are received by the Admission Office, the Admission Committee will review each candidate's application, and strong candidates will be contacted to meet with a member or members of the Admission Committee for an interview.
+Once all application credentials are received by the Admission Office, the Admission Committee will review each candidate's application, and strong candidates will be contacted to meet with a member or members of the Nursing Program for an interview.

 Prerequisite Courses Not Completed